Tuolumne Mewuk Indian Health Center Mewu/ya is an addiction treatment center located at 18670 Carter Street in the 95379 zip code in Tuolumne, CA.

 Other Addictions Treatment:

-- general addiction disorder treatment
+- treatment for non-substance use addiction disorder

 - gambling disorder treatment

-- internet use disorder treatment
+- treatment for internet use disorder

 Detoxification: